zimmski/tirion/tirion-server/README.md

 - GET <code>/program/:programName/run/:runId</code>

-	Shows all statistics and information of a run.
+	Shows all information and all metrics (as graphs) of a run.

 	- URI parameters